alexvoronov/gcdc-asn1/asn1-uper/README.md

 ### License
-This code is released under the business-friendly Apache 2.0 license.
+This code is released under Apache 2.0 license.